Vegetable Jumble is a mixture of all the best and most popular vegetables. What makes it stand out are the spices that are added.

 Here is a new side dish that is simple to make with tons of texture, flavor and color.
 It all starts with fresh produce and becomes an eye-catching vegetable jumble.

-You can certainly eat more than a cup too.
-When I fill out the facts for the nutrition label it forces me to choose a serving size.
-This dish is so healthy and low in calories you can eat a lot more, especially for a stand alone lunch.
+This dish is so healthy and low in calories you can eat a lot more, especially for a stand-alone lunch.

 - 1 head broccoli small head, cut into florets